Learning the Principles of Roof Truss Design

 Trusses are, ideally, a set of straight components that are connected at the ends with force applied to the joints.
 This results in the trusses being loaded only at the ends.
 Some loads come from externally forces, while others come from connected components.
 The law of statics shows that trusses, when loaded along two points, will result in axial forces (forces acting along the axis) that are equal in size and face opposite directions.
 If trusses are loaded by downward forces, the components at the top are in tension.
 Components connecting top and bottom chords can be in tension or compression, depending on the angles the loads are distributed.
 These principles are what makes roof trusses so structurally sound.

 LGT Restoration Services, Inc., has more information about the principles of roof truss design.
-Visit our website at External link opens in new tab or windowhttp://www.thirdnail.net, email us at thirdnailguy@gmail.com, or call us at External link opens in new tab or window1-844-990-9797.
+Visit our website at http://www.thirdnail.net, email us at thirdnailguy@gmail.com, or call us at 1-844-990-9797.